Jessup-Bould Limited

 The electrolysis plant uses a vast amount of power which is a huge economic burden on production costs.
 Furthermore, if this power could be made available for other users, this would enable the development of other industries within Zimbabwe.

-My company, OSC, had a presence rehabilitating the coke oven by-products plant at the nearby steel works.
+My company at that time, OSC, had a presence rehabilitating the coke oven by-products plant at the nearby steel works.
 They were approached to see if ammonia could be recovered from the coke oven gas and used to produce fertiliser.
 It soon became apparent that there was far too little ammonia available from this source, however OSC were commissioned to investigate alternative routes to produce ammonia.

 Process Selection